-It is interesting to know how art therapy intertwines with neuroscience.
+When discussing the many benefits of art therapy it is interesting to note how art therapy intertwines with neuroscience.
 Actually, art therapy may be called a Neuro-biological treatment.
 In that, color has been shown to stimulate brain cells and assist in their growth and repair.

 At the same time art therapy assists the client by decreasing stress and helping the client to find words that express and release their emotions.